 I’m a developer and designer actively pursuing my passion to provide digital design and development services.
-When not working, I enjoy hiking, biking, kayaking, film, robotics, and exploring all the amazing shops, food, coffee drinks, music venues and activities Philadelphia has to offer.
+When not working, I enjoy hiking, biking, kayaking, film, robotics, and exploring all the amazing shops, food, breweries, music venues and activities Philadelphia has to offer.

 Currently, I am a full-time Front-End Web Developer for Thomas Jefferson University Hospital – a major medical university and healthcare provider in Philadelphia.
 Some of my responsibilities include: developing responsive web pages and components with a focus on user experience, designing templates for various departments and campaign sites, maintaining content, troubleshooting bugs, e-mail marketing, and developing for the front-end development side of our CMS, Adobe Experience Manager (AEM).

 I graduated from Penn State University in 2011 with a degree in computer engineering.
 I landed my first programming position at a direct mailing company as a data programming analyst – responsible for building out custom templates and applications for automating the creation, processing, and printing of patient invoice statements.
 After 3 years I recognized it was time for a change.
 I wanted to work with more innovative and industry leading technologies.
 I shifted focus and decided to pursue the path of a web developer.
 I had been freelance graphics designing and providing web design and development services on and off throughout high school and college.
 Recognizing the opportunity to work with amazing technologies in a rapidly expanding industry and community gave me the push to pursue my passion full-time.
 Haven’t looked back since and enjoy the challenging, creativity-tasking environment, and unlimited opportunity it provides.

 I primarily work with building out responsive and user friendly web components and web sites.
 I plan to continue to grow as a web developer – providing custom web application and website solutions with an emphasis on an enjoyable yet simple user experience.